netanelklein/cbpi4-TriacHatActor/README.md

 sudo pip3 install git+https://github.com/netanelklein/cbpi4-TriacHatActor.git
 ```

 In order to do so you have to have Git installed on your system.
-You can do this simply by using the command:
+You can do this simply by using this command:

 ```bash
 sudo apt install git